Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 To get started, navigate to the Plugins tab in your WordPress dashboard.

-Once you get to the Plugins page, tick the topmost checkbox to check all plugins at once.
+Now, you’ll need to tick the topmost checkbox to select all plugins at once.

-After that, click on the Bulk actions drop-down menu.
+After that, click on the Bulk actions dropdown menu at the top.

 When you’ve finished, go to your site and check if your Elementor search form is now working.